5 Reasons You Might Get Audited This Year, According to Finance Experts

 iStock

-Whether it's a change in employment or an unforeseen financial emergency, everyone has good and bad years with income.
-However, besides the stress of uncertainty, significant changes in money can also bring about more scrutiny from officials.
+Whether it's a change in employment or an unforeseen financial emergency, everyone has good and bad financial years.
+However, significant changes in income can also bring about more scrutiny from officials.

 But this doesn't necessarily mean you need to pigeonhole your earnings.
 "You're not being penalized for having dynamic income, but compared to tax returns with steady taxable income year to year, it certainly makes your return stand out," says Adams.
 "If it's just part of your normal earnings and nothing out of the ordinary, you shouldn't sweat it: Life has its ups and downs, and so does your income."